ldl2811/Alteryx_projects/Populating pptx files/readme.md

 ## Step-by-step guide for graphs

 1. Instead of creating dummy strings in your template you will need to pre-populate each graph with dummy numeric values which should be unique in the presentation.
-Once you created the template you can create a copy of it, change the file extension to .zip and unzip the contents to a separate folder.
-This project unzips it to 02 Workflows\03_Template.
-This step can become quite tedious if you make lots of changes to your template and can be handled with a batch script in [Unzip template.yxmd](https://github.com/lb930/Alteryx_projects/blob/main/Populating%20pptx%20files/02%20Workflows/00%20Unzip%20template.yxmd).

 ![Graph](https://raw.githubusercontent.com/lb930/Alteryx_projects/main/Populating%20pptx%20files/01%20Screenshots/graphs.PNG)